-"The current COVID-19 vaccines are being made available to people who are pregnant, trying to get pregnant or breastfeeding," says Dr. Lexanne Mauney, OB-GYN at Houston Methodist.
-"While you may have some anxiety regarding these new vaccines, it's important to know all the facts so that you can make an informed decision for both you and your baby."
+"While you may have some anxiety regarding these new vaccines, it's important to know all the facts so that you can make an informed decision for both you and your baby,” recommends Dr. Lexanne Mauney, OB-GYN at Houston Methodist.

-Dr. Mauney is here to explain what we know about COVID-19 vaccines and COVID-19 itself, as each relates to pregnancy, as well as what to consider when it comes to whether or not you should get vaccinated.
+Dr. Mauney is here to explain what we know about COVID-19 vaccines and COVID-19 itself, as each relates to pregnancy, as well as what to consider when it comes to getting vaccinated.

-"The only concern we have about vaccination right now is the potential for a severe allergic reaction, which is very rare and typically occurs within 15 minutes of receiving the vaccine.
+"The only other minor concern is the potential for a severe allergic reaction, which is very rare and typically occurs within 15 minutes of receiving the vaccine.
 For this reason, we're monitoring every individual we vaccinate for 15 to 20 minutes after he or she receives the vaccine," explains Dr. Mauney.

 Furthermore, those who are pregnant and have certain underlying health conditions have an even higher risk.
 These health conditions include: